Orajo/jquery.idle/README.md

 })
 ```

-That will display a alert (and a great revelation :D) to the user after 10 seconds of idleness.
+That will display an alert (and a great revelation :D) to the user after 10 seconds of idleness.

+Sometimes, you might want to perform an something, before idle times exceeded, e.g. show some warning.
+You can do it
+using `onPreIdle` handler.
+A typical use case is to log out the user after idle time, but also show some notification a
+few minutes before.

 If you want to call some function after user back from idleness, just add the onActive option: